 The Introit of the Mass was formerly an entire psalm which was sung while the people were assembling in church; but as in early times the people on Easter were already assembled to assist at the ceremonies, no Introit was sung at the Mass.
 The Church observes the same practice, although she abolished the night vigils on account of the abuses to which they gave rise.

 COLLECT O God, who makest this most sacred night illustrious by the glory of the Resurrection of our Lord, preserve in the new offspring of Thy family the spirit of adoption, which Thou hast given them; that being renewed in body and soul, they may serve Thee with purity of heart.
-Through the same Lord Jesus Christ who with thee liveth and reignest in the unity of the Holy Ghost, God, world without end, Amen.
+Through our Lord Jesus Christ Thy Son, who liveth and reigneth with Thee, in the Unity of the Holy Ghost, God, world without end, Amen.

 EPISTLE (Coloss.
 III.
 1-4.)
 Brethren: If you be risen with Christ, seek the things that are above, where Christ is sitting at the right hand of God: mind the things that are above, not the things that are on the earth.
 For you are dead, and your life is hidden with Christ in God.
 When Christ shall appear, who is your life, then shall you appear with him in glory.